Web Development with Go

 If you buy the course and aren't happy, email me within 30 days of purchasing and I'll issue you a refund.

+I do everything in my power to let honest customers try out the course, but I reserve the right to deny a refund if it appears to be blatant fraud.
 If you are concerned, reach out to me and I can help answer any specific questions.
 I want you to be able to give the course an honest try and I am pretty easy to work with.

 How much programming experience do I need?